 - confined to marketing versus multiple stakeholders

-Let’s take a look at each of these difference individually.
+Let’s take a look at each of these differences individually.

 Social media versus traditional media